 The introduction of financial derivatives such as Contracts for Difference (CFDs) has also enabled retail traders of all sizes to speculate on the stock market, without taking actual ownership of company shares.
 CFDs allow traders to invest in company shares with less initial capital through the use of financial leverage.
 An added benefit of share trading using derivatives is that, as an investor is simply speculating on the price of a company’s stock, they can trade both rising and falling markets, providing additional investment opportunities.
 Furthermore, as there is no ownership of the underlying asset, investors are able to avoid the charges associated with traditional share trading, while still benefiting from dividend payments.

-Through using a broker that offers share dealing, such as London Capital Group (LCG), investors can buy and sell shares in a range of global companies online, from a single trading account.
+Through using a broker that offers share dealing, such as LCG (LCG), investors can buy and sell shares in a range of global companies online, from a single trading account.
 If a trader expects that a company’s share price will rise, they go long (buy).
 Alternatively, if the expectation is that the stock price will fall, they can go short (sell).

 Share trading through CFDs can be profitable, however, there are risks involved that investors should be aware of before entering the market.
 There are also a number of factors that can influence company stock prices, which are important for investors to know if they want to be successful.